jellehierck/bee-buttons-ros/README.md

 # Bee Button

 These are the bee buttons, these buttons can be controlled with the use of MQTT.
 They send u if they have been pressed, double pressed or long pressed.
 And in turn, U can tell them to do light effects or play music.
 You controll the buttons via serial commandos, which every programming language supports.
-All files related to the project can be found on [Github](https://github.com/utwente-interaction-lab/Bee-Buttons).
-If u have any questions please mail to m.c.pijnappel@student.utwente.nl
+All files related to the project can be found on [project files](https://github.com/utwente-interaction-lab/Bee-Buttons).
+A more detailed guide can be found at [guide](https://github.com/utwente-interaction-lab/Interaction-buttons).
+If u have any questions please mail to m.c.pijnappel@student.utwente.nl.

 ### Mesh Dongle